Sport in Africa

+Egyptian weightlifter El-Sayed Nosseir, winner of the gold medal in the light heavyweight class at the 1928 Summer Olympics in Amsterdam.
+He is the first Egyptian to win an Olympic gold medal in the history of the Olympic Games.
-Association football (also known as soccer) is the most popular sport in almost all African countries, and in 2010 South Africa became the first African nation to host the FIFA World Cup.

-Some African nations, like Kenya and Ethiopia, are very dominant at long distance running, whilst north African countries such as Algeria, Egypt, Morocco and Tunisia are dominant in handball.
-Rugby and golf are reasonably popular in a few African countries, though rugby is very popular in South Africa.
+Sports in Africa is organized, with many sports having professional leagues.
+Association football (also known as soccer) is the most popular sport in almost all African countries.
+Some East African nations, such as Kenya and Ethiopia, are very dominant at long-distance running, whilst North African countries such as Algeria, Egypt, Morocco and Tunisia are dominant in handball.
+Rugby union and golf are reasonably popular in a few African countries, though rugby union is very popular in South Africa.

 Traditional sports were strictly marginalised during the colonial era, and many are dying or have gone extinct under the pressure of modernisation, however lots remain popular despite not having formal governmental recognition or support.
+In 2010, South Africa became the first African nation to host the FIFA World Cup.